returnString/Servya/Samples/AccountBackend/README.md

 }
 ```

-The above `/profile/my` method would actually be called like `http://host/profile/my?token=blah`; the `TokenValidator` class handles the token validation before your service method is even called.
+The above `/profile/my` method would actually be called like `http://host/profile/my?token=blah`; the `TokenValidator` class handles token validation and filling in the `string user` parameter before your service method is even called.